 Chad J. Kolean.
 We entered into an employment agreement with Mr. Kolean as of February 22, 2022.
-Pursuant to his employment agreement, Mr. Kolean receives an annual base salary of \$340,000 and is eligible to receive an annual performance bonus with a target amount equal to 40% of his base salary.
+Pursuant to his employment agreement, Mr. Kolean receives a base salary that may be adjusted from time to time and is eligible to receive an annual performance bonus with a target amount equal to 40% of his base salary.
 In the event of a dismissal without cause or resignation by Mr. Kolean for good reason, Mr. Kolean will be entitled to nine months of severance.
 In the event of dismissal without cause or resignation by Mr. Kolean for good reason, within the twelve months following a change in control, Mr. Kolean will be entitled to eighteen months of severance.
-Additionally, Mr. Kolean was granted an option to purchase 150,000 shares of the Company's common stock at an exercise price equal to the closing price of the Company's common stock on February 22, 2022.
-The shares subject to the option award vest annually over three years such that 1/3 of the number of shares granted become exercisable on each anniversary of the grant date, with the option to purchase shares fully vested on the third anniversary of the grant date.
-Mr. Kolean is eligible for annual equity awards under the Company's Amended and Restated 2021 Stock Incentive Plan.